Architectural Linear Lighting

 First check: CCT, CRI, run length, dimming, and mounting profile

 Buyers rarely start with a perfect model number.
-This page turns real use scenes into a clearer COB, SMD, Neon Flex, or Silicone Strip direction before sample and quotation details are discussed.
+Real use scenes help narrow a clearer COB, SMD, Neon Flex, or Silicone Strip direction before sample and quotation details are discussed.

 Ceiling coves, wall slots, joinery, and clean lines where the buyer wants a continuous premium effect.